 - Figures for incidence vary depending on criteria used.
 Using oxygen dependency at 28 days as the defining criteria, a UK study found that approximately half of all admissions, weighing <1250 g, to a UK neonatal intensive care unit, developed BPD.

 - Population-based studies show rates of BPD among surviving infants still hospitalised at 36 weeks after birth range from 13-35%.

 - In the most immature infants, even minimal exposure to oxygen and mechanical ventilation can be enough to contribute to BPD.

 - The overall incidence of BPD is reported at about 20% of ventilated newborns, but wide variability exists between centres, probably because of regional differences in the clinical definitions of BPD, the proportion of newborns with extreme prematurity, and specific patient management.

-- They respond well to initial surfactant and ventilation, but then have an increase in their oxygen and ventilatory requirements in the first 2 weeks of life.
+- They respond well to initial surfactant and ventilation, with improvement in the respiratory distress.
+However, in some there may be an increase in their oxygen and ventilatory requirements in the first two weeks of life.

-- Usually they have tachypnoea, tachycardia and signs of respiratory distress, such as intercostal recession, grunting and nasal flaring.
-The infants gain weight poorly and have higher energy requirements than ventilated babies without BPD.
+- Many of these babies will continue to have tachypnoea, tachycardia and signs of respiratory distress, such as intercostal recession and nasal flaring.

 - Pulmonary atelectasis.